Mayflower Water Treatment Works

 - Specialisms: Civil Engineering | Geotechnical Engineering | Process MEICA | Structural Engineering |

 A £60M state-of-the-art water treatment works (WTW), Mayflower can treat a wider range of raw water quality from most sources.
 This is important as early impacts of climate change are visible, affecting water quality; this is a problem impacting Northern Europe.

 Mayflower utilises cutting-edge treatment processes, designed and developed by the leading Dutch water technology company, PWN Technologies.

 The £60M project included a range of infrastructure and non-infrastructure asset groups including raw water mains, intake pump stations and the water distribution system.
 Pell Frischmann was responsible for the majority of the Geotechnical Design, Structural Design, MEICA Design and the Civil Design of the offsite pipelines, including the waste gravity main.

-Due to the size and complexity of the project, Pell Frischmann and Arcadis formed a 50/50 partnership to deliver the project.
-To ensure that the scheme was a success, both companies undertook an extremely open and refreshing approach to the delivery of the project.
+Pell Frischmann and Arcadis formed a 50/50 partnership to deliver the project.
+This was due to the scheme’s size and complexity.
+Therefore, to ensure the scheme was a success, both companies undertook an extremely open and refreshing approach to the delivery of the project.
 By changing behaviours and working as one entity, the team was able to provide the very best of both companies in terms of global expertise, local specialists, IT and technology.
 This ethos was recognised and shortlisted for the 2017 British Construction Industry Award: Partnership Initiative of the Year.

 Crownhill WTW was built in the 1950s, long before automation, modern water quality standards and operational best practice.
 Since then, the city of Plymouth has grown significantly and hence replacing this works has been a long-term, hard fought part of South West Water’s strategic plans for developing the water supply network.